yawaramin/stubbex/README.md

 If you want to set up stubs manually, you have to place the stub files in the format that Stubbex expects, at the right location, as explained below.
-However, you can also take advantage of Stubbex's initial recording ability to edit already-existing stub files in place.
+However, you can also take advantage of Stubbex's initial recording ability to edit already-existing stub files in place–even for services that haven't been written yet.

 ## Concurrency